Access to Computers

 In the following sections are descriptions of several strategies and computing tools that have been effectively used by individuals with mobility impairments.
 Further details, including product and company names, can be found in the handout Working Together: Computers and People with Mobility Impairments.
 This list is not exhaustive; the person with a mobility impairment or the adaptive technology practitioner are encouraged to try other approaches.

-Before a person can use a computer, he or she needs to get within effective proximity of the workstation.
+Before a person can use a computer, they need to get within effective proximity of the workstation.
 Aisles, doorways, and building entrances must be wheelchair-accessible.
 Other resources, such as telephones, restrooms, and reference areas, should be accessible as well.
 Don't overlook a simple barrier such as a single step or a narrow doorway.
 Work with architectural accessibility experts to ensure physical accessibility.

 Proper seating and positioning are important for anyone using a computer, perhaps even more so for a person with a mobility impairment.
 Specialized computer technology is of little value if a person cannot physically activate these devices because of inappropriate positioning.
 A person for whom this is an issue should consult a specialist in seating and positioning—such as an occupational therapist—to ensure that correct posture and successful control of devices can be achieved and maintained.